vimlet/eon/eon-framework/docs/md/tutorial/[2]Tutorial/[2]To-Do List Tutorial.md

 # Using Components
-In this tutorial we are going to make a simple To-Do List to teach you about some of the most basic components vComet offers, and to show you how easy it is getting used to them.
+In this tutorial we are going to make a simple To-Do List to teach you about some of the most basic components eon offers, and to show you how easy it is getting used to them.

 ## Import components
 To create the To-Do List we are going to use 4 components only:  `vc-text`, `vc-button`, `vc-checkbox` and `vc-scroll`.
 The first thing do is import them into the html file:

 ```[html]
 <script>
-    vcomet.import([
+    eon.import([
-        "vcomet/ui/vc-text.html",
+        "eon/ui/vc-text.html",
-        "vcomet/ui/vc-button.html",
+        "eon/ui/vc-button.html",
-        "vcomet/ui/vc-checkbox.html",
+        "eon/ui/vc-checkbox.html",
-        "vcomet/ui/vc-scroll.html"
+        "eon/ui/vc-scroll.html"
     ]);
 </script>
 ```